ADR-0005: NoshAPI FFI Surface Enumeration

 Scope.
 This is an additive amendment.
 The 54-primitive count from the original ADR rises to 57.
 The three capability tiers (All-Carts / Mission-Context / REPL-Read-Only) are unchanged.
 Tier 3 still forbids mutations — the new primitives sit firmly in Tier 2.

 Authority trail.
 ADR-0028 §Decision item 3 (capability registration declares the bit + vocabulary that load-capability keys off); ADR-0029 §Decision items 2 and 3 (Mission Runner bindings; opaque capability calls). mission-control.md §5.3 is the user-facing prose specification for load-capability and the result struct.
-Engineering follow-up: kn86-emulator/src/nosh.c implementation per ADR-0029 §Follow-on work; tests/test_mission_runner.c for binding lifecycle.
+Engineering follow-up: runtime/src/nosh.c implementation per ADR-0029 §Follow-on work; tests/test_mission_runner.c for binding lifecycle.

 2026-04-26 — lfsr-shuffle wrapper finalized (GWP-247)